ktorn/completium-landing/docs/dapp-tools/tools2.md

 <DappFigure img='thanos-switch2.png' width='60%'/>

+This panel presents the list of connected/authorised Dapps and the account address it is connected to.
-Then select the Dapp you want to remove the connection to:
+Click the cross on the right hand side of the authorisation you want to remove:

 <DappFigure img='thanos-switch3.png' width='60%'/>